Strictly Come Dancing 2020 line-up | Confirmed celebrity contestants - TheNewsTrace

 Partnered with: Karen Hauer

 He’s again!
-After having to withdraw from Strictly Come Dancing 2019 because of an damage, Jamie Laing has been given a second probability at glory.
-The Made In Chelsea star was introduced on This Morning and made a few jokes about his ankle damage earlier than revealing how thrilled he’s to be part of the Strictly household as soon as extra.
+After having to withdraw from Strictly Come Dancing 2019 attributable to an harm, Jamie Laing has been given a second probability at glory.
+The Made In Chelsea star was introduced on This Morning and made a few jokes about his ankle harm earlier than revealing how thrilled he’s to be part of the Strictly household as soon as extra.

 Maisie Smith